NeckbeardThePirate/neckbeardthepirate/README.md

 Intends not to get replaced by AI

-See work examples here --> https://judahhelland.com
+https://judahhelland.com <-- See work examples here

 💼💼 https://www.linkedin.com/in/judah-helland/

-Im a tinkering obssessed developer with more ideas than time.
+Im a tinkering lover with more ideas than time.
 I love writing code, and building things to help people save time, be more informed, and live better lives.

 Checkout: